Welcome to lenwilson.us.

 I hold a M.A. in Religious Communication, United Theological Seminary, 1995; a B.A. in Communication, McMurry University, 1992 (summa cum laude); and did Master’s course study at the Annenberg School for Communication, University of Pennsylvania, 1992-1993.
 I am currently pursuing a Doctor of Ministry in Semiotics and Future Studies at Portland Seminary.

 I am a preacher’s kid and have lived in seven states, but consider Texas my home state.
-I have been married to my beautiful wife, Shar, for twenty-five years.
+I have been married to my beautiful wife, Shar, for twenty-six years.

 If you are new to my site, consider some sample posts, listed by category: